 Pepperdine Law’s online Master of Legal Studies program helps students understand complex legal concepts to make more informed decisions in their role.
-Students also have the option of choosing a concentration in dispute resolution, with courses from Pepperdine Law’s Straus Institute—ranked number one for dispute resolution by U.S. News & World Report in 2018.1 Learn more about Pepperdine Law’s online Master of Legal Studies program.
+Students also have the option of choosing a concentration in dispute resolution, with courses from Pepperdine Law’s Straus Institute—top-ranked for dispute resolution by U.S. News & World Report in 2020.
+Learn more about Pepperdine Law’s online Master of Legal Studies program.

 Master of Dispute Resolution (MDR)

 A Master of Dispute Resolution degree can be beneficial for professionals who are looking to develop conflict resolution and negotiation skills to better manage conflict and handle difficult situations.
 MDR programs can attract professionals who are interested in learning how to resolve conflicts between parties, handling change or promoting communication in their organization, and identifying workplace issues before they arise.

 Admission: Similar to other non-JD degree programs, individuals pursuing a dispute resolution degree are required to have earned their bachelor’s degree from an accredited college or university and can sometimes require standardized test scores.
 In addition, a résumé, a personal statement, letters of recommendation, and personal interviews can be required.

 Academic Experience: MDR curriculums typically cover negotiation, mediation, and arbitration strategies in addition to a wide range of dispute resolution topics.
 Course topics can include negotiation, mediation theory, arbitration practice, and conflict management.
 MDR programs typically take 16 to 28 months to complete.